boturnbow/monarisa/_posts/2019-03-22-glass-platforms.md

 title:  "Glassing the Platforms"
 actual-date: October 2018
 category: building
-tag: [ platforms, epoxy, fiberglass ]
+tag: [ platforms, trampolines, epoxy, fiberglass ]
 ---

 The platforms I built the previous summer had spent a few months in the sun while being stored on the trailer.
 And the epoxy finish had checked badly.
 I thought the UV-stable epoxy from Duckworks had failed.
 But some research told me that Douglas Fir plywood always checks and should be covered in fiberglass.